 As the 2019 host, Krasnoyarsk gained its first experience in organising an international multi-sport event at the 29th Winter Universiade.
 Krasnoyarsk 2019 organisers had the full backing of the Russian Federation, which brought a wealth of experience having already hosted the 1973 Summer Universiade, 1980 Summer Olympics, Summer Universiade 2013 and 2014 Winter Olympics.

 The city along the Yenisei River began its bid to host the 2019 Winter Universiade when FISU attributed the event to Krasnoyarsk on November 9 in 2013.
 Since then, Krasnoyarsk 2019 organisers have been preparing to host the world's premier sports and educational event.

 Legacy benefits are already being felt with curling's World Junior Championships awarded to the city.

 Preparations for Taipei’s coming-out party as host to high-profile, world-class events were years in the making.
 Taipei organisers and city planners saw the Universiade as much more than an international sporting event.

 When athletes from around the world walked into Taipei Stadium for the Opening Ceremony of the Universiade, the stage was set for this to be a city-transforming social movement.
-Since winning the right to host the event to after the FISU flame was extinguished to mark the end of the 2017 Summer Universiade, Taipei’s commitment to urban revitalisation and public participation has only grown.
+Since winning the right to host the event to after the Universiade flame was extinguished to mark the end of the Summer Universiade 2017, Taipei’s commitment to urban revitalisation and public participation has only grown.
 Taipei shined bright on the world stage.